AC Milan Barely Beat Torino 1-0 To Top Italian League - UrduPoint

 AC Milan had a narrow win against Torino by 1-0 at home to lead the Italian Serie A on Tuesday evening

-ANKARA, (APP - UrduPoint / Pakistan Point News - 27th Oct, 2021 ) :AC Milan had a narrow win against Torino by 1-0 at home to lead the Italian Serie A on Tuesday evening.
+ANKARA , 27 Oct (APP - UrduPoint / Pakistan Point News - 27th Oct, 2021 ) -:AC Milan had a narrow win against Torino by 1-0 at home to lead the Italian Serie A on Tuesday evening.

 After a corner kick, Milan's French striker Olivier Giroud made a close-range finish in the far post in the 14th minute at San Siro Stadium, as this was the winning goal.